“Never go to sleep without a request to your subconscious.” – Thomas Edison

 “Let’s find creative ways to grow my blog.”

 I took this approach because it’s going to take a request to my subconscious and action in my waking life to make this happen.
 This request is only a few days old, but it’s already working.
-Instead of just asking people to help vote for my blog on social sites that rate articles such as Stumble Upon and Digg, I’ve change my communication.
-I now friend someone, give a compliment (only if they are worthy) and tell them that they ever need any help to shoot me a message.
+Instead of just asking people to help vote for my blog on social sites, I’ve changed my communication.
+I now friend someone, give a compliment (only if they are worthy), and tell them that they ever need any help to shoot me a message.
 They are much more willing to help me out.

 My mindset is changing by setting my subconscious on a certain issue.
 I start to see new angles that I’ve never seen before.
 This subconscious request works for personal issues as well as work related concerns.